 testdb=# drop user dba_user; ERROR: role "dba_user" cannot be dropped because some objects depend on it DETAIL: privileges for function set_user_u(text) privileges for function set_user(text)

 So, first you will need to revoke the EXECUTE ON FUNCTION you GRANTED during the installation and setup.

 testdb=# REVOKE EXECUTE ON FUNCTION set_user(text) FROM dba_user; REVOKE testdb=# REVOKE EXECUTE ON FUNCTION set_user_u(text) FROM dba_user; REVOKE

 testdb=# drop user dba_user; DROP ROLE

-In our next post, we will dig deeper into the set_user_u function and how and when to use it.
+In our next post, Understanding the set_user_u Function, we will dig deeper into the set_user_u function and how and when to use it.